 Key Takeaways

-30-day wallet return rate above 30% signals qualified adoption.
-Below 15% means the partnership was a marketing event, not a growth driver.
+The 30-day wallet return rate is the strongest retention signal: above 30% means qualified users, below 15% means a marketing event, not real growth.

 A DeFi protocol integration between two protocols enables shared liquidity, users, or infrastructure.
 But how do you measure the impact of a DeFi integration on your key metrics?
-If you have ever asked how to tell whether an integration drove real growth or just announcement noise, this is the framework.
+If you have ever asked how to tell whether an integration drove real growth or just announcement noise, this is the framework for you.

 Most teams never find the answer: they watch TVL move, declare success, and six months later cannot attribute the growth to any specific cause.
 Four metrics create most of the confusion: total TVL post-announcement (conflates market tailwinds with channel impact), week-one wallet growth (driven by narrative, not mechanics), token price (too many variables), and social engagement on X (measures reach, not adoption).
 This guide addresses all four.